Athens

 at one of the little ticket booths usually near a bus stop or at some of

-the peripteros (those kiosks that sell everything).
+the peripteros (those kiosks that sell everything) and in the metro stations.
 When you get on the

-bus you stick your ticket in the little machine and it stamps it.
+bus you stick your ticket in the little machine and it stamps it or with the new system it scans it.
 Hang

 on to your ticket because sometimes inspectors get on board and if you

-are not holding a currently stamped ticket they fine you.
+are not holding a currently stamped or scanned ticket they fine you.
 There are also

 The